Want to Feel Better About Your Finances? Get Buckets.

 Financial Planning

-The bucket approach is a way to create a household balance sheet that allows your head to hit the pillow each night knowing you are financially secure.
-You also won’t have to worry as much about what the market is doing.
+The bucket approach is a way to organize a household balance sheet that allows your head to hit the pillow each night knowing you are more financially resilient.
+The goal is to be able to match your current and future liabilities with your assets.
+You also won’t have to worry as much about what the market is doing to accomplish your goals.

-The root of the idea is this: while asset allocation is important, asset LOCATION is equally important.
+The root of the idea is this: while asset allocation (how you invest your money) is important, asset location (where you invest your money) is equally important.
 What does this mean?
-When bucketing assets using different time frames, the types of vehicles and strategies you should utilize will change.
-To continue with the basketball analogy, we’ll use a timeframe equivalent to each shot’s distance from the hoop.
+When bucketing assets using different time frames, the types of accounts and investment strategies you should utilize will change.
+To continue with the basketball analogy, we’ll use a timeframe equivalent to each shot’s distance from the hoop to break this idea down more specifically:

 Bucket #1: “The Lay-Up” (0-1 Years)

-This should be thought of as a rainy-day fund, and so taking little to no risk with the money you allocate here makes sense.
-By this we mean being focused on cash and having it be accessible quickly.
-This ensures you have options as things come up in life.
+This bucket should be thought of as a rainy-day fund, and so taking little to no risk with the money you allocate here makes sense.
+This bucket should be focused on cash and cash equivalents that you can access quickly if needed.
+In other words, tapping into these funds should quite literally feel like a lay-up.
+This ensures you have options as things come up in life without worrying about tax consequences or market volatility.

 • Should be considered a “life buffer”